h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_4_Quiz.md

 #### Task
 1. How would class imbalance affect OvR classifiers differently?
 2. Design class-weighted loss functions for both OvR and OvO
-3. Implement SMOTE (Synthetic Minority Oversampling) strategy for multi-class problems
+3. Design SMOTE (Synthetic Minority Oversampling) strategy for multi-class problems
 4. How would you modify the decision thresholds to account for class imbalance?
 5. Design an evaluation protocol that fairly assesses performance across all classes